All Episodes

 Oh, okay.

-Say nothing, do nothing, ignore it, see no evil, hear no evil, say no evil.
+See no evil, hear no evil, say no evil.

 Okay, Tim Cook.

-Uh correct me if I'm wrong, Linda.
+Correct me if I'm wrong, Linda.

-Just to gently push back on that, not not production, but they actually opened a store in Tehran, and there was widespread response to that because they felt that it was not in keeping with their standards because of the amount of people that are hurt because of their personal uh lifestyles and what have you, and Tim Cook is obviously been very outspoken on that.
+Just to gently push back on that, not production, but they actually opened a store in Tehran and there was widespread response to that because they felt that it was not in keeping with their standards because of the amount of people that are hurt because of their personal lifestyles and what have you.

-and tim cook has been asked repeatedly about the china connections with apple and he gives no response mr cook do you support the chinese people's right to protest Do you have any reaction to the factory workers that were beaten and detained for protesting COVID lockdowns?
+Do you have any reaction to the factory workers that were beaten and detained for protesting COVID lockdowns?

 Do you regret restricting airdrop access that protesters used to evade surveillance from the Chinese government?

-Do you think it's problematic to do business with the communist Chinese party when they suppress human rights?
+Do you think it's problematic to do business with the Communist Chinese Party when they suppress human rights?

-I mean, the the silence is deafening.
+I mean, the silence is deafening.

 Is the bottom line really all that important?